-Unit cost: € hourly rate for Contributions towards project costs.
+employees of SMEs are provided with training via attendance at training events/ workshops, and the salaries and allowances paid by the SMEs to the individual employees are utilised as in-kind contributions towards project costs.
 The direct staff costs can also be claimed on a unit cost (hourly rate) basis - see below - including the use of 1,720 annual hours, without justification.
 'Staff costs' means employees of the beneficiary; personnel seconded to work on the EU project; costs of individuals working on the project under a direct contract (external staff) but this does not include: service contracts with firms (even if 'one person' companies) or volunteer project workers.
-Hourly rate(s) agreed case-by-case for each beneficiary based on the latest actual eligible staff costs for the individual staff members All operations.
-STAFF COSTS beneficiary staff managing and delivering projects. - or groups of staff at similar grades/ similar experience - over the preceding 12 months.
+STAFF COSTS Unit cost: € hourly rate for beneficiary staff managing and delivering projects.
+Hourly rate(s) agreed case-by-case for each beneficiary based on the latest actual eligible staff costs for the individual staff members - or groups of staff at similar grades/ similar experience - over the preceding 12 months.
 Hourly rates can be updated every 2 years on request.
 When calculating an hourly rate, the annual productive working hours of the employees are used (requires justification to supporting documents) or presumed hours of 1,720 can be used without justification.
+All operations.

-TRAVEL & SUBSISTANCE COSTS Unit cost: €250 per person per trip under Technical Assistance.
-A unit cost rate of €250 per person, per trip is available for costs Technical Assistance Operations only https://irelandwales.eu/sites/default/files/2018- 04/Ireland%20Wales%20WIN3%20Eligibility%20Terms.pdf
+TRAVEL & SUBSISTANCE COSTS Unit cost: €250 per person per trip incurred by an organisation travelling overseas to meet or seek potential partnerships, with the aim of establishing operations across the Ireland Wales Programme.
+The availability of the unit cost is subject to WIN3 scheme rules and eligibility criteria: Technical Assistance Operations only https://irelandwales.eu/sites/default/files/2018- 04/Ireland%20Wales%20WIN3%20Eligibility%20Terms.pdf